- SAP controls the IT media system with a combination of advertising and paid placements.

 Once you trace the money through the entities that release information about SAP to the market, SAP’s control over the media system can be viewed as very close to complete.

-*We have estimated that Gartner receives roughly $100 million per year from Gartner, 1/8 of Gartner’s total revenue from vendors.
-This payment is rather obvious when reading Gartner output.
+*We have estimated that Gartner receives roughly $150 million per year from SAP, 1/8 of Gartner’s total revenue from vendors.
+This payment is obvious when reading Gartner output.
 Other significant vendors that end up with elevated positions in MQs they don’t deserve are Microsoft and Oracle.